Six Poems

 Contents: To L.S.B.; The still point; Morning hymn; The meeting; The pool; Twenty years later.

-Notes: There are only six very short poems in this small book, and the whole thing is printed on card.
-It would have been easy to include more verses.
+Notes: The cover is printed in dark brown on a golden brown background.
+The name printed on the cover is 'FRANCIS W KING' which has been changed in pen to 'FRANCES W KING'.
+There are only six very short poems in this small book, and the whole thing is printed on card.
 There is no date and there are no printing details inside the rear cover, only the colophon shows that it was published by J.L.
 Carr.